 When you first think of Grand Cayman, it’s probably not as a vacation destination or port stop on your next cruise.
 It’s probably because these three islands are pretty famous for hosting some serious offshore banking accounts.
 But there really is so much more to Grand Cayman.
 The largest of the three Cayman Islands, Grand Cayman offers shopping, restaurants and excursions that rival the best ports.

-Here are five favorite things to do in Grand Cayman on a cruise:
+Here are five favorite Grand Cayman Excursions to do on a cruise:

 On a recent day in Grand Cayman, close to 500 passengers from just one cruise ship in port all had plans to visit Stingray City.
 This is easily the number-one experience and destination on these islands.
 Decades ago, fishermen cleaned fish on the shallow sandbars.
 The stingrays couldn’t resist the feast and started associating boat motors with food, creating the Stingray City you find today.
 Most boats today are filled with tourists and not fishermen.
 You have the chance to interact with these gentle creatures in their natural environment.
 You can pet and hold them.
 You can feed them (it’s a pretty cool sensation to do this).
 Heck, you can even give one a kiss for some good luck.
 This is a definite can’t-miss attraction.